UK Vape Tax Confirmed For 2026 In Labour Party Budget

 When Will The UK Vape Tax Come Into Effect?

 The most recent information from the UK government tells us that the vape duty will take effect from the 1st October 2026.
-That gives vapers like you and retailers like us two years to prepare for the impact it will undoubtedly have on personal budgets and businesses profits alike.
+That gives vapers like you and retailers like us some time to prepare for the impact.
+It will undoubtedly have effects on personal budgets and businesses profits alike.

 We do not currently know if the decision will evolve into a tiered structure based on nicotine content, as was the original proposition by the former Conservative party.
 Every vaping brand currently operating in the UK will have to work hard to balance potential price increases against customer budgets.
 At the same time vapers must begin thinking about how e-liquid becoming more expensive impacts their buying habits.

-If you have an EDGE Vaping account for our online vape shop, we encourage you to sign up to our email newsletters as we will make every effort to communicate any future pricing changes as early as possible to ensure we can continue supporting you on your vaping journey.
+If you have an EDGE Vaping account for our online vape shop, we encourage you to sign up to our email newsletters.
+We will make every effort to communicate any future pricing changes as early as possible!

 What Products Will The UK Vape Tax Affect?

-Currently the 2026 vaping duty is set to target e-liquids exclusively.
+Currently the 2026 excise duty is set to target vaping liquids exclusively.
 There has been no mention of anything relating to vape kits, pods or coils.
-This means the likes of EDGE Core, Elite and bar salts will all be captured within the new duty.
+This means the likes of EDGE Core, Elite and bar salts will all be captured within the tax of £2.20 per 10ml.

-Brands like Elf Bar, Lost Mary and SKE Crystal, who rely on importing their 10ml bottled vape juice ranges from China will potentially be hit hardest, as they will face the myriad costs of importation, bonded warehousing and more, in conjunction with the new 22p per ml duty.
-This means vapers who enjoy Elfliq and Maryliq etc may see their favourites become vastly more expensive, if the brands behind them even choose to continue importing them after the tax.
+Brands like Elf Bar, Lost Mary and SKE Crystal, who rely on importing their 10ml bottled vape juice ranges from China, will potentially be hit hardest.
+As they will face the costs of importation, bonded warehousing and more, in conjunction with the new 22p per ml duty.
+This means vapers who enjoy Elfliq and Maryliq etc may see their favourites become vastly more expensive.
+If the brands behind them even choose to continue importing them after the tax.

 How Much Will E-Liquid Cost In The UK After The Vape Tax?